 In modern systems, the CPU doesn’t do everything, but it still must feed to specialized hardware the numbers they need to function.
 It needs to tell the graphics card to show an explosion because you clicked on a fuel barrel (whoops), or tell the hard drive to transfer an Office document to the system’s RAM for quicker access.

 Cores, clocks, and costs

 Originally, CPUs had a single processing core.
 Today’s modern CPU consists of multiple cores that allow it to perform multiple instructions at once, effectively cramming several CPUs on a single chip.
-Almost all CPUs sold today are at least dual-core, but at the higher end, you’ll see four (quad) core CPUs, and even six, eight, 10, 12, and 16-core CPUs in some cases.
+Almost all CPUs sold today are at least dual-core.
+Four cores are currently considered “mainstream,” while there are more expensive chips ranging from six to a massive 32 cores.

 Some processors also employ a technology called multithreading.
 Imagine a single physical CPU core that can perform two lines of execution (threads) at once, thereby appearing as two “logical” cores on the operating system end.
 These virtual cores aren’t as powerful as physical cores, but they do share the same resources.
 Overall, they can help improve the CPU’s multitasking performance when running compatible software.

 Clock speed is another number that’s highly advertised with CPUs — the “gigahertz” (GHz) figure quoted on product listings.
 It effectively denotes how many instructions a CPU can handle per second, but that’s not the whole picture regarding performance.
 Clock speed mostly comes into play when comparing CPUs from the same product family or generation.
 When all else is the same, a faster clock speed means a faster processor, but a 3GHz processor from 2010 isn’t going to be as fast as a 2GHz processor from 2018.